paulvha/ESP32/softserial/README.md

 .
 The timing for bit-banging RX has been adjusted to be more accurate

 .
-The reset for GPIO detected interrups now works
+The reset for GPIO detected interrups now works (caused panic)

 .
-Added yield() for low baudrate in the wait during TX
+Added yield() for low baudrate in the wait during TX (taken from ESP8266)

-MAKE SURE TO ADJUST the following in cores ESP.cpp. it must be set for IRAM_ATTR as it is called during
+MAKE SURE TO ADJUST the following in cores ESP.cpp.
+It must be set for IRAM_ATTR as it is called during
 interrupt:

 line 103 uint32_t IRAM_ATTR EspClass::getCycleCount()   // is called from interrupt !

 It now works OK-is, most of the time.
 But do not expect it to work above 56K (stretch already !!)